kiliankoe/Nextbike/README.md

 Looking for more info on bike sharing APIs in general?
 Check here → [ubahnverleih/WoBike](https://github.com/ubahnverleih/WoBike).

+There are somewhat offical api documentations from Nextbike which can be found [here](https://api.nextbike.net/api/doc.php?mode=classic-maas) and [here](https://api.nextbike.net/api/doc.php?mode=classic-regular)

 ## Installation

 Nextbike is available through Carthage/Punic and Swift Package Manager, whatever floats your boat.